NicoBijl/vote-counter/README.md

 ## Todo:

-- Complete the README with detailed instructions and information.
-- add a license
 - Add a help section and shortcuts overview.
 - add the total number of allowed voters to calculated a attendance ratio.
 - Implement a feature to sort candidates by vote count in the results component.